e-v-o-l-v-e/local-content-share/README.md

 - To delete content, click the trash icon
 - To set expiration for a file or snippet
    - Click the clock icon with the "Never" text (signifying no expiry) to cycle between times
-   - Set the cycling button to 1 hour, 4 hours, or 1 day before adding a snippet or file
    - For a non-"Never" expiration, the file will automatically be removed after the specified period
+   - Set the cycling button to 1 hour, 4 hours, 1 day, or Custom before adding a snippet or file
+      - The Custom option will prompt to ask for the expiry after you click submit/upload
+      - The value for custom expiration can be of the format `NT` (eg. `34m`, `3w`, `2M`, `11d`)
+      - N is the number and T is the time denomination (m=minute, h=hour, d=day, w=week, M=month, y=year)
+   - Use the `DEFAULT_EXPIRY` environment variable to set a default expiration
+      - This value will be set as default on the home page instead of `Never`
+      - The other options will still be available by cycling if needed
 - The Notepad is for writing something quickly and getting back to it from any device
    - It supports both markdown and richtext modes
    - Content is automatically saved upon inactivity in the backend and will load as is on any device

+### A Note on Reverse Proxies

+Reverse proxies are fairly common in homelab settings to assign SSL certificates

+### Backend Data Structure

-A quick note of the data structure: the application creates a `data` directory to store all uploaded files, uploaded text snippets, notepad notes (in `files`, `text`, and `notepad` subfolders respectively).
+The application creates a `data` directory to store all uploaded files, uploaded text snippets, notepad notes (in `files`, `text`, and `notepad` subfolders respectively).
 File expirations are saved in an `expiration.json` file in the data directory.
 Make sure the application has write permissions for the directory where it runs.

 ## Acknowledgements

 The following people have contributed to the project:

 - [TheArktect](https://github.com/TheArktect) - Added CLI argument for listen address.
-- Several other users who created feature requests via GitHub issues.
+- A lot of other users who created feature requests via GitHub issues.